 1. Get bowled over at Lane 7

-One of the latest arrivals in the city, bowling alley and all-round adult playground Lane 7 has opened on Millennium Promenade.
-From day one, they’ve aspired to be more than just a bowling alley, offering a one-stop shop for the ideal night out.
+The bowling alley and all-round adult playground Lane 7 on Millennium Promenade is the perfect escape when its raining in Bristol.
+Lane 7 aspires to be more than just a bowling alley, offering a one-stop shop for the ideal night out.
 They’ve got a fully-stocked bar with everything from cocktails and spirits to Champagne and craft ales, as well as enough interactive games to keep you occupied for hours.
-Find out more here.
+Fat Hippo, recently teamed up with Lane 7 too, to fuel your bowling with big, juicy burgers.

 3. Pamper yourself at a luxurious spa

-Is the spa calling you after months in lockdown?
-We feel you.
+Next time it’s raining in Bristol, why not have a ‘me day’?
 Whether your body has countless knots that need loosening up, or your hair has seen better days, Bristol and the surrounding area boasts a number of top spa and pamper spots to treat yourself at.
 Because after these metaphorical and literal downpours, we definitely deserve a pamper session or two.
 Check out our guide to the best places in Bristol for a pamper session here.

 Offering up board games, food and tasty drinks, Chance & Counters is a great place to entertain you and your household whilst sheltering from the rain, with a number of board games to play for couples and groups.
 Chow down on tasty nibbles such as pizza fries, or take advantage of the diverse drinks menu where you’ll find something for everyone’s tastes.